 As a result, they don’t achieve exponential growth.

-When the talented employees feel that the company doesn’t care about them, more specifically their managers, then they switch to a different company.
+When the talented employees feel that the company doesn’t care about them, more specifically their managers, they switch to a different company.

 Often those employees end up with the competitors expecting a better salary and work environment.